 So now you know what policies you need to have by law, and which ones are important to have regardless of your size-we at MKS HR want to make your life as a small business owner easier.
 We put together a Guide that explains in a bit more detail more of the policies mentioned in this blog.
 To download the Guide to Employee Policies just click here!

 Do you still have questions or would like MKS HR to help you in putting these policies together?
-Click here to book a free 45 minute consultation call with MKS HR.
+Click here to book complimentary Discovery Call with MKS HR.